The program empowers young people to think critically and excel academically, while building and improving their community.

 The program provides academic support, job readiness, arts education, leadership training, civic engagement and advocacy opportunities.
 In a safe space, youth are encouraged to make decisions, plan and develop programs and events, facilitate discussions, and create art portfolios.
 Our young people are resilient and we build off their strengths to support them in improving their grades, complete high school and proceed to post-secondary education through IBA’s partnership with Bunker Hill Community College.

 Our program employs youth as peer leaders.
-We hire 20 youth during the school year and 20 in the summer.
+We hire 20 youth as peer leaders during the school year and 25 during the summer.

 – October to May (28 weeks), Monday through Friday.